pdffiller/pdffiller-nodejs-api-client/README.md

 ```

 ## Usage
 Require module and init one.
-You can require PDFfiller module as a singleton and use it in anywhere your app, or require constructor and use it:
+You can require PDFfiller module as a singleton and use it in anywhere your app, or require constructor and create different instances:

 ```
 const PDFfiller = require('pdffiller-nodejs-api-client').PDFfiller;
+const PDFFillerConstructor = require('pdffiller-nodejs-api-client').PDFFillerConstructor;
 ```

 Or using ES6: